 - 3.1.1 The Authority may establish and determine the terms of reference of such committees, sub-committees, boards and panels as it considers appropriate.
 These bodies shall, unless otherwise determined, continue until the next annual meeting of the Authority.
-The terms of reference of these committees etc are contained in Part B of these standing orders. - 3.1.2i The Authority shall retain the ability to call in any committee decision irrespective of the extent and terms of delegation of functions to committees.
-This power shall be exercised in the following way: - The Chair of the Authority may determine that a committee decision should not be acted upon until the next ordinary meeting of the full Authority. - This call in power may also be exercised by any three members immediately upon the making of the decision by the committee by means of an oral request that the item be called in (which shall be recorded in the minutes of the meeting) or by writing to the Chief Executive and Clerk within five working days of the committee meeting at which the decision was taken. - As soon as the call in power has been exercised, no further action shall be taken to implement or give effect to the decision. - When the call in power has been invoked, an item will be placed on the agenda for the next ordinary meeting of the Authority.
-The Authority will then decide whether to call in the committee's decision.
-If it decides to do so, it will then proceed to consider whether to confirm or change the committee's decision. - The Authority shall take into account any advice from the Deputy Chief Executive and Clerk and Solicitor to the Authority in respect of its ability to change a committee decision, for instance in cases where a contractual commitment or other legal liability had been entered into before exercise of the call in power. - 3.1.3 The Authority may dissolve or change the membership or terms of reference of any committee or sub-committee established by it, as it sees fit. - 3.1.4 The Authority may appoint the chairs and deputy chairs for each of its committees, sub-committees and panels.
-In the event of this option not being exercised, each committee, at its first meeting after the annual
+The terms of reference of these committees etc are contained in Part B of these standing orders. - 3.1.2 The Authority shall retain the ability to call in any committee decision irrespective of the extent and terms of delegation of functions to committees. - 3.1.3 The Authority may dissolve or change the membership or terms of reference of any committee or sub-committee established by it, as it sees fit.

-- meeting of the Authority, shall appoint a chair and deputy chair.
-The appointments shall be conducted in the same way as an appointment made by the Authority. - 3.1.5 A committee may set up a sub-committee or panel to deal with a particular area of work within the terms of reference of that committee.
+3.1.4 The Authority may appoint the chairs and deputy chairs for each of its committees, sub-committees and panels.
+In the event of this option not being exercised, each committee, at its first meeting after the annual meeting of the Authority, shall appoint a chair and deputy chair.
+The appointments shall be conducted in the same way as an appointment made by the Authority.

+- 3.1.5 A committee may set up a sub-committee or panel to deal with a particular area of work within the terms of reference of that committee.
 The committee will determine the membership, terms of reference and period of operation of that body.
-Powers delegated to sub-committees etc can also be exercised by the parent committee. - 3.1.6 Committees, sub-committees and panels shall meet for the transaction of general business on dates agreed by the Authority as part of the Authority's annual calendar or as the chair may determine. - 3.1.7 Appointments to fill casual vacancies on committees shall be made by the Authority at the first opportunity, unless use of the urgency provisions is necessary. - 3.1.8 All meetings shall be summoned by or through the Chief Executive and Clerk, who, after consultation with the appropriate Chair, may also convene a special meeting at any time, subject to the provisions of Standing Order 3.2. - 3.2 Special meetings - 3.2.1 A special meeting of a committee etc may be called at any time by the Chair. - 3.2.2 Any three members of the committee etc may requisition such a meeting, in writing and signed by those members. - 3.2.3 If, on receipt of that requisition, the Chair refuses to call an special meeting, or does not call one within seven days after the requisition has been presented to him or her, then those members may call a special meeting themselves. - 3.2.4 The summons to a special meeting shall set out the business to be considered and no other business will be considered, subject to the Chair's power to accept matters of an urgent nature. - 3.3 Application of Standing Orders to committee etc meetings - 3.3.1 Standing Orders relating to meetings of the full Authority also apply to meetings of formal committees, sub-committees, boards or panels unless specifically excluded. - XX Arrangements for joint meetings of Committees, Sub-Committees, Boards or Panels
+Powers delegated to sub-committees etc can also be exercised by the parent committee. - 3.1.6 Committees, sub-committees and panels shall meet for the transaction of general business on dates agreed by the Authority or as the chair may determine. - 3.1.7 Appointments to fill casual vacancies on committees shall be made by the Authority at the first opportunity, unless use of the urgency provisions is necessary. - 3.1.8 All meetings shall be summoned by or through the Clerk, who, after consultation with the appropriate Chair, may also convene a special meeting at any time, subject to the provisions of Standing Order 3.2.

+3.2 Special meetings

+- 3.2.1 A special meeting of a committee etc may be called at any time by the Chair. - 3.2.2 Any three members of the committee etc may requisition such a meeting, in writing and signed by those members. - 3.2.3 If, on receipt of that requisition, the Chair refuses to call an special meeting, or does not call one within seven days after the requisition has been presented to him or her, then those members may call a special meeting themselves. - 3.2.4 The summons to a special meeting shall set out the business to be considered and no other business will be considered, subject to the Chair's power to accept matters of an urgent nature. - 3.3 Application of Standing Orders to committee etc meetings - 3.3.1 Standing Orders relating to meetings of the full Authority also apply to meetings of formal committees, sub-committees, boards or panels unless specifically excluded.